ghiscoding/slickgrid-universal/docs/column-functionalities/Formatters.md

 - `dateTimeUs` : Takes a Date object and displays it as an US Date+Time format (MM/DD/YYYY HH:mm:ss)
 - `dateTimeShortUs`: Takes a Date object and displays it as an US Date+Time (without seconds) format (MM/DD/YYYY HH:mm:ss)
 - `dateTimeUsAmPm` : Takes a Date object and displays it as an US Date+Time+(am/pm) format (MM/DD/YYYY hh:mm:ss a)
+- `dateUtc` : Takes a Date object and displays it as a TZ format (YYYY-MM-DDThh:mm:ssZ)
 - `decimal`: Display the value as x decimals formatted, defaults to 2 decimals.
 You can pass "minDecimal" and/or "maxDecimal" to the "params" property.
 - `dollar`: Display the value as 2 decimals formatted with dollar sign '$' at the end of of the value.
 - `dollarColored`: Display the value as 2 decimals formatted with dollar sign '$' at the end of of the value, change color of text to red/green on negative/positive value